JonathanFerraz/AMDFriends/README.md

 - Node.js: `brew install nodejs`
 - Yarn (optional, used for contributions): `brew install yarn`

-Install (and update) AMDFriend on your system with this command:
+Install (and update) FriendlyAMD on your system with this command:
 ```
-npm install -g amdfriend
+npm install -g friendlyamd
 ```

 Or, if you've installed yarn
 ```
-yarn global add amdfriend
+yarn global add friendlyamd
 ```

 Use it with:
 ```
-amdfriend "/path/to/your/library.dylib"
+friendlyamd "/path/to/your/library.dylib"
 ```

 ## Observed quirks